-1. Purpose Statement: In accordance with the Department of Veterans Affairs (VA) Cloud First policy, the VistA to Enterprise Cloud (V2EC) project is utilizing the VA Enterprise Cloud (VAEC)-managed Amazon Web Services (AWS) GovCloud and the suite of enterprise tools and services that are currently approved for use.
-These tools have allowed the V2EC project to develop, test, and build iteratively and with the speed and efficiency servers and systems that align with the VIP process and Agile delivery.
-One such tool approved for use in the VAEC AWS GovCloud is Simple Storage Service (S3), which provides a secure location for VA applications to store large amounts of data.
-Another such tool is the Server Migration Service (SMS), which leverages an S3 bucket as part of creating a server image for the AWS GovCloud.
-A primary success factor for the V2EC project is the transfer of VistA Test Account and VistA Patient data from the St. Louis Data Center to a secure storage location within the VAEC AWS GovCloud environment.
-In anticipation of the closure of St Louis, Missouri (SMO) Defense Enterprise Computing Center (DECC) in early 2020, which currently hosts seventy Veteran Information System Technology Architecture (VistA) systems, the VA Office of Information and Technology Enterprise Cloud Solutions Office, as the technology agent for the Veterans Health Administration, is providing migration and continuity of services for VistA systems in the VAEC.
-This memorandum formally requests the use of a V2EC-managed S3 bucket within the AWS GovCloud as an approved method to receive the required data directly from the SMO DECC.
-S3 buckets interfaces do not routed through the VA’s Trusted Internet Connection (TIC) since AWS GovCloud endpoints are publicly accessible with authentication to allow for external data transfers to VA.
-Although data transferred from the S3 bucket to the V2EC virtual private cloud (VPC) will traverse the TIC as required, the first stage of the transfers to the S3 bucket require executive approval.
+1. Purpose Statement: In anticipation St Louis, Missouri (SMO) Defense Enterprise Computing Center (DECC) closure in early 2020, which currently hosts seventy Veteran Information System Technology Architecture (VistA) systems, the VA Office of Information and Technology (OI&T) Enterprise Cloud Solutions Office (ECSO), as the technology agent for the Veterans Health Administration (VHA), is providing migration and continuity of services for these VistA systems within the VA Enterprise Cloud (VAEC) under the VistA to Enterprise Cloud (V2EC) migration project.

+The initial and most critical step of the VistA to Enterprise Cloud migration is the secure and efficient transfer of a VistA Test System (with its associated Veteran data) from the SMO DECC to a secured environment within the VAEC-managed AWS GovCloud.
+The VAEC AWS GovCloud provides a Server Migration Service (SMS) and Simple Storage Service (S3) for the efficient, automated secure transfer, storage, and migration of a server to AWS GovCloud.
+The transfer of the VistA server from SMO DECC to the VAEC will leverage these mechanisms, however will also include a Trusted Internet Connection (TIC) for the direct connection to SMO DECC, and will transfer the VistA image from S3 storage to the Virtual Private Cloud (VPC) immediately after the image is received in S3.
+The use of the S3 storage, however, requires executive approval.
+This memorandum requests the formal approval for the use of the VAEC-managed AWS GovCloud S3 storage as an approved method to receive the required VistA systems and data directly (via the TIC) from the SMO DECC.

 2. Recommendation: The V2EC Program Office has assessed the options available to complete this data transfer and recommends the use of the S3 bucket to ensure secure, timely delivery of Veteran data while saving VA time and personnel resources.
 The use of the S3 bucket will be restricted to 1-day windows and used to migrate site data that are too large to migrate using Secure File Transfer Protocol (SFTP).
 The S3 bucket will be used as an option to migrate hospital and clinic site data when migration file sizes exceed ~1 TB.